digitaldrummerj/digitaldrummerj.me/pages/speaking.md

 {: #top }

-I love to share my knowledge in order to get you to your end goal faster.
-If you'd like me to speak at your event or user group, [email](mailto:digitaldrummerj@gmail.com) or [tweet](http://twitter.com/digitaldrummerj) at me.
+I have a passion for teaching and sharing my knowledge to help get you to your end goal faster.
+If you'd like me to speak at your event, [drop me a line]({{ "/contact/" | prepend: site.baseurl }}).
+I can cover pretty much any topic you see me blog about but feel free to request just about anything.
 {:.teaser}

 If you've attended one of my sessions, please send me your feedback or suggestions.